GBI FAQ

 What is Rochester’s Guaranteed Basic Income (GBI) program?

-- In 2023, the City of Rochester is trying out a year-long program called Guaranteed Basic Income, or GBI.
-The guaranteed income is a monthly stipend of $500 given directly to 350 households for 12 months.
-It is unconditional, which means there are no strings attached, no work requirements, and no restrictions on how the money can be spent.
-This program is founded upon dignity and the belief that the people in poverty are best positioned to make informed financial decisions that efficiently address their household’s needs.
+In 2023, the City of Rochester is trying out a year-long program called Guaranteed Basic Income, or GBI.
+The guaranteed income is a monthly payment of $500 given directly to 351 individuals for 12 months.
+It is unconditional, which means there are no strings attached, no work requirements, and no restrictions on how the money can be used.

 Why is the City offering the GBI program?